hardenedlinux/STIG-4-Debian/README.md

 #### HTML report output supported

-For easy to read, we decide to output the html for primary option.
-And only option (for now)
+For easy to read reports, we decided to output to HTML for the primary (and for now, only) option.

-Thanks the author zavoloklom(https://github.com/zavoloklom) for the html table template
+Thanks to the author zavoloklom(https://github.com/zavoloklom) for the html table template

 #### Usage